raymondjohnson/md-cv/index.md

 Dissertation: _Designing for Consensus and the Standards for Mathematical Practice_

 `2000-2002`
-__University of Northern Iowa__ Graduate Program Certificate in GIS and Cartography
+__University of Northern Iowa__ Graduate Program Certificate, GIS and Cartography

 Emphases in land cover analysis, alpine geography, data storage and distribution